erfanezk/schedi/README.md

 ## **Overview**

-Timelify provides a simple yet powerful solution for handling scheduled tasks in JavaScript and TypeScript applications.
+Tempofy provides a simple yet powerful solution for handling scheduled tasks in JavaScript and TypeScript applications.

 ### **Key Features**